Spotlight on Parkinson's disease

 Slowing down Parkinson’s disease

-Meet Wallenberg Clinical Scholar Per Svenningsson, who is carrying out a major research project on Parkinson's disease, and one of his patients, Sara Riggare, who was only 32 years old when she developed Parkinson's.
-Per Svenningsson is a professor at Karolinska Institutet and chief physician in neurology at Karolinska University Hospital.
+Meet Wallenberg Clinical Scholar Per Svenningsson and one of his patients, Sara Riggare, who was only 32 years old when she developed Parkinson's.
+Per Svenningsson is a professor at Karolinska Institutet and senior physician in neurology at Karolinska University Hospital.
 This video was produced in 2020 by the Knut and Alice Wallenberg Foundation.

 Researchers at Karolinska Institutet and the University of North Carolina have mapped out the cell types behind various brain disorders.
 One interesting finding was that cells from the gut's nervous system are involved in Parkinson's disease, indicating that the disease may start there.